katrinekolbjornsen/A4_Final_project/readme.md

 #### 10. Delivery: Description of how you would make the tool / workflow - what steps would you go through?
-The Python script would be created by first going through the process of calculating the volume of structural elements.
+The Python script would be created by first going through the structural elements.
-Based on that, the information that is needed can be listed.
+Based on that, the information that is needed can be listed (i.e. investigate beams, columns, slabs, etc.).
 The method on how to extract the information must then be discussed, and looking into the IFC classes.
-As the properties of the elements is extracted, the script must be developed to be user friendly and give continous information to the user.
+As the properties of the elements is extracted (or cannot be extracted), the script must be developed to be user friendly and give continous information to the user.
 Blender will be used to investigate the IFC-model to understand its structure, making it easier to create the script.